aristocratos/bashtop/README.md

 ## TODO

+- [ ] TODO Add options to change colors for text, graphs and meters.
+- [ ] TODO Add options for resizing all boxes.
 - [ ] TODO Add command line argument parsing.
 - [ ] TODO Miscellaneous optimizations and code cleanup.
 - [ ] TODO Add more commenting where it's sparse.